Enterprise-CMCS/eAPD/README.md

-export OKTA_SERVER_ID= #from admin, API -> Authorization Server, and the value under Name export OKTA_CLIENT_ID= #from admin, or Applications -> (your application) -> General export OKTA_API_KEY= #from admin, API -> Tokens -> Create Token, and the Token Value
+export OKTA_SERVER_ID= #from admin, API -> Authorization Server, and the value under Name export OKTA_CLIENT_ID= #from admin, or Applications -> (your application) -> General export OKTA_API_KEY= #from admin, API -> Tokens -> Create Token, and the Token Value export MONGO_URL=mongodb://mongo:cms@localhost:27017/eapd #url should reflect actual mongourl, this defaults to the mongo created by docker-compose
 ```

 ### Create Okta accounts